joeyparrish/kinetoscope/hardware/firmware/README.md

 ## Upload firmware

-With the feather removed from the cartridge and connected via USB:
+With the microcontroller board removed from the cartridge and connected via USB:

 ```sh
 make upload